 The current generation, the T6, hit European dealerships in 2012, but it is already one of the oldest models on the market.
 A major facelift in 2016 helped the Ranger achieve Euro-6 status, and this second update serves as a stopgap until the next all-new model comes out in 2022 – which is expected to also be sold as the Volkswagen Amarok.

 In terms of design, this is a relatively light touch-up with the facelift largely limited to just the front bumper design and a new grille, with the central horizontal bar now split along its length into two slim sections.

 Available as a regular, super (extended), or double cab, the new Ranger now features four-wheel drive as standard.
-As with the previous generation, there are four trim levels (XL, XLT, Limited and Wildtrak) although there will be a number of special editions like the Raptor and others.
+As with the previous generation, there are four trim levels (XL, XLT, Limited and Wildtrak) although there will be a number of special editions like the Ranger Raptor and forthcoming Ranger Thunder.